MiamiOH/puppet-lastpass/README.md

 - `manage_package`: [Boolean] Manage the LastPass CLI package.
 You must configure the appropriate repo.
 Defaults to true.
 - `package`: [String] The name of the LastPass CLI package to install.
 Defaults to 'lastpass-cli'.
 - `lpass_home`: [String] The string to set as the $LASTPASS_HOME value in the profile script.
 Should work for any logged in user.
 Defaults to '$HOME/.lpass'.
 - `user`: [String] The user to be configured for non-interactive lpass use.
-Requires that lastpass::user_home and lastpass::group be set.
+Requires that lastpass::config_dir and lastpass::group be set.
 The module does NOT create this user.
-- `group`: [String] The group that will own lastpass::user_home.
+- `group`: [String] The group that will own lastpass::config_dir.
-- `user_home`: [String] A valid path corresponding to $LASTPASS_HOME for lastpass::user.
+- `config_dir`: [String] A valid path corresponding to $LASTPASS_HOME for lastpass::user.
 The username and password will be written to the corresponding files at this location.
 Defaults to undef.
 - `user_username`: [String] The LastPass username for automated login.
-Requires the user_home parameter.
+Requires the config_dir parameter.
 Defaults to undef.
 - `user_password`: [String] The LastPass password for automated login.
-Requires the user_home parameter.
+Requires the config_dir parameter.
 Defaults to undef.
 - `user_agent_timeout`: [Integer] The agent timeout in seconds after which relogin is required.
 Setting this to 0 disables the timeout.
 Defaults to 3600.
 - `user_sync_type`: [string] The sync option value to use with lpass commands which support sync.
 Must be one of 'auto', 'now', or 'no'.
 Defaults to auto.
 - `user_auto_sync_time`: [Integer]  Defaults to undef.